Wisconsin vs. Marquette College Basketball Predictions & Picks - December 2

 - The Badgers' +70 scoring differential (outscoring opponents by 10.0 points per game) is a result of scoring 73.9 points per game (208th in college basketball) while allowing 63.9 per contest (48th in college basketball).

-- Wisconsin averages 31.6 rebounds per game (243rd in college basketball) while allowing 25.3 per outing to its opponents.
-It outrebounds opponents by 6.3 boards per game.
+- The 31.6 rebounds per game Wisconsin averages rank 243rd in the country, and are 6.3 more than the 25.3 its opponents collect per contest.

-- Wisconsin knocks down 5.9 three-pointers per game (295th in college basketball) at a 30.8% rate (262nd in college basketball), compared to the 6.6 its opponents make while shooting 35.9% from beyond the arc.
+- Wisconsin makes 5.9 three-pointers per game (295th in college basketball) at a 30.8% rate (262nd in college basketball), compared to the 6.6 its opponents make while shooting 35.9% from beyond the arc.

-- Wisconsin has typically won the turnover battle this season, committing 9.4 per game (33rd in college basketball action) while forcing 14.3 (71st in college basketball).
+- Wisconsin has come up on top in the turnover battle by 4.9 turnovers per game, committing 9.4 (33rd in college basketball action) while forcing 14.3 (71st in college basketball).

+- The Golden Eagles are outscoring opponents by 15.5 points per game, with a +109 scoring differential overall.
+They put up 81.4 points per game (65th in college basketball) and give up 65.9 per contest (89th in college basketball).

+- The 31.7 rebounds per game Marquette accumulates rank 235th in the nation.
+Their opponents record 32.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.